Agency for Healthcare Research and Quality (AHRQ), HHS.

 - One or more statisticians specialized in the relevant statistical methods and applications

-- One or more individuals with expertise in community health care and prevention, and access to and quality of care
+- One or more individuals with expertise in population health, community health care and prevention, and access to and quality of care

 - One or more individuals with expertise in developing algorithms using ICD-9-CM codes to construct or modify quality indicators using administrative data is desirable, but not mandatory

-In addition, the work group is expected to include representatives from impacted provider groups and their professional organizations, other stakeholders, consumers and other users, quality alliances, medical or specialty societies, measure developers, accrediting organizations, and public and private payers.
+In addition, the workgroup is expected to include representatives from impacted provider groups and their professional organizations, other stakeholders, consumers and other users, quality alliances, business coalitions, medical or specialty societies, measure developers, accrediting organizations, and public and private payers.

 The standing workgroup is part of a structured approach to bring together individuals from multiple disciplines for the purpose of providing technical feedback on proposed updates to the AHRQ QIs.
 The intent is to collect feedback in a standardized fashion, and to ensure continued improvement of key measurement aspects of the QIs based on new data sources, data enhancements, and methodological advances.
 The standing workgroup may potentially provide guidance for the development of new indicators or the modification or retirement of existing indicators.
 Annual topics include: (1) Strategic areas for AHRQ QI program development for the upcoming year, (2) measure specification, software and documentation changes that have been proposed from users, the literature or other sources, (3) results from the analysis of proposed changes and review of recommendations for implementation, and (4) general methodological developments in quality measurement.

-The standing workgroup will consist of a diverse group of clinicians and other individuals from a variety of disciplines and settings with expertise and interest in quality measurement and improvement.
+The standing workgroup will consist of 8-12 members to form a diverse group of clinicians and other individuals from a variety of disciplines and settings with expertise and interest in quality measurement and improvement.
 Members of the standing workgroup may include:

 - One or more currently practicing clinicians specialized in various disciplines